edelstone/actionverb.com/job-ads/designer.md

 our applications, in order to be a great application designer, we expect that you can implement enough JavaScript to make your designs come to life (even in a basic way).
- * Experience in interest in both actual application design and marketing design.
+ * Experience and interest in both actual application design and marketing design.
 We want our designers to be able to work on both sides.
  * History designing and supporting actual applications that have seen production usage with a large userbase.